alfusinigoj/SpringOne-Modernizing.NET-Workshop/README.md

 Workshop Context
 ----------------

-In this exercise we’re going to perform a lightweight modernization on a fictitious full framework ASP.NET MVC application who's front-end consumes a WebAPI backend.
+In this workshop we’re going to perform a lightweight modernization of a fictitious full framework ASP.NET MVC application who's front-end consumes a WebAPI backend.
 The application is presumed to run on IIS today using standard virtual or physical infrastructure and our task is to migrate the application to Cloud Foundry.
 Our modernization efforts will involve building the necessary artifacts to get the application to run at all in the cloud and to allow the application to scale once it gets there.

 All the while we’ll try to use a lightweight approach and make as few changes to application code as possible.